kumahq/kuma-website/docs/docs/1.2.0/installation/ecs.md

     --parameter-overrides AllowedCidr=0.0.0.0/0
 ```

-A Kuma [`ingress` data plane proxy](/docs/1.1.6/documentation/dps-and-data-model/#ingress) is needed in each zone to enable cross-zone communication.
+A Kuma [zone-ingress proxy](/docs/1.2.0/documentation/dps-and-data-model/#zone-ingress) is needed in each zone to enable cross-zone communication.
 Like every other data plane proxy type, it also needs a [data plane proxy token](/docs/1.1.6/installation/ecs/#generate-the-dp-token) if the data plane proxy and control plane communication is secured.
 Learn more about [DP and CP security](/docs/1.1.6/documentation/security/#data-plane-proxy-to-control-plane-communication).

 We can provision a token with the following command: